Grieving Ourselves Whole

 Chi Young Kim

 Chi Young Kim is dedicated to helping people reclaim relationship with their ancestors, to one’s self, and to the larger community of the living Earth for a deeper sense of purpose and belonging.
 All her recent ancestors are from Korea and as a Korean American woman, she has learned to bridge multiple cultural realities and identities.
 Her offerings of ancestral healing and grief support are grounded, embodied and culturally mindful.
-Born in Seoul, Korea, raised in New York City, land of the Lenape, she currently resides in Asheville, North Carolina the ancestral lands of the Cherokee (Tsalagi) peoples.
+Born in Seoul, Korea, raised in New York City, land of the Lenape, she currently resides in Portland, Oregon, the traditional lands of the Clackamas, Kalapuya, Molalla and many other river peoples.

 Frequently Asked Questions